-Please note that some links may be affiliate links which means you will not pay anymore but a portion of your purchase will go to support this site.
+Please note that some links may be affiliate links which means you will not pay anymore.
 I am going to start with the outside of the barn where the actual wedding was held.
 We did the reception on the inside where we had tables, etc set up.
 You can click here to see more about that DIY burlap aisle runner.

 The actual “seats” for the ceremony were hay bales covered in white fabric.